 I will call on students, both to discuss assigned cases and to comment on the issues we are discussing.
-You are expected to be prepared for every class!
+You are expected to be prepared for every class.
 If exceptional circumstances make it impossible for you to prepare for a particular class, sign the "pass sheet" by the podium and I will not call on you that day.
 You may do this three times during the semester without any impact to your class participation grade.

 Students with poor class participation will have their final grade dropped by 1/3 of a letter grade.
 The decision to drop a grade for participation is at my discretion and is non-negotiable.
 A drop in class participation can result from a combination of unpreparedness, not paying attention in class, and absences (even if you have fewer than eight absences).
-In very rare cases, exceptional students may have their grade raised by 1/3 of a letter grade.